 Now, every comma and semicolon, every image and video, every communication between the Pakistani establishment, the LeT leadership, the ISI and the Karachi terror cell, was laid bare to the British in real time.

 In the early days of the intelligence coup, the GCHQ learnt that Shah was looking for someone, a man who could pass himself off as a western businessman/tourist without raising any suspicion.
 He would have western citizenship and a passport whose authenticity would be unquestioned, since it would be completely genuine.
-He would get out there on the ground and conduct extensive reconnaissance of India’s financial capital, for the planning of the logistical aspects of a possible strike on Mumbai.
+He would get out there on the ground in Mumbai and conduct extensive reconnaissance of India’s financial capital, for the planning of the logistical aspects of a possible terror strike.

 The scout would try to ascertain which was the best way for a group of militants to enter Mumbai, whether by land through Nepal, a long risk-frought over-land route, or by sea, direct to a deserted beach at Mumbai.
 There were hundreds of beaches available.
 Mumbai had a 60km long coastline.
 He would acquire maps, GPS coordinates, the works – information that could lead even a blind man into Mumbai.